pablodecm/paper-inferno/paper/paper.md

 a problem of special relevance for many of these disciplines is statistical inference on a subset of model parameters
-$\boldsymbol{\theta}$, which can be approached via likelihood-free inference algorithms such as Approximate Bayesian Computation (ABC), simplified synthetic likelihoods or density estimation-by-comparison approaches.
+$\boldsymbol{\theta}$, which can be approached via likelihood-free inference algorithms such as Approximate Bayesian Computation (ABC) [@beaumont2002approximate], simplified synthetic likelihoods or density estimation-by-comparison approaches.
 <!--- TODO: add references-->